 This post is by contributing writer, Rayna St. Pierre, a wife, mother, teacher and writer in New York.
-Her blog is Bright Copper Kettles, where she writes weekly about family, faith, and other things she’s trying to get right.

 Last week, my friend Monica, who also happens to be my neighbor, invited me and my children over for dinner.
 When we arrived, the table had been set with real plates and cloth napkins.
 Her 10-year-old son lit a low candle in the middle, and we all dined on her “autumn pizza” — butternut squash and applewood smoked cheese atop a perfect homemade crust.
 There was a salad featuring walnuts and a not-too-fruity fruit vinaigrette; and of course dessert — a certain European-sounding ice cream sandwiched between her renowned chocolate chip cookies.

 What’s more, I didn’t bring a hostess gift, didn’t have to help clean up, and by agreement, was to just eat (and chat) and run (however reluctantly) in order to get everyone home, bathed, and tucked in at an appropriate hour.
 It was, after all, a school night.